iv4xr-project/PAD_emotion_game/README.md

 # PAD_emotion_game
-A simple 2-D game used to train emotional agents
+A simple 2-D game used to train emotional agents.
+In this repository can be found the code for the game (infinite_game.py), the code for training a predictive machine learning model (predictor.py) and the code for deplying AI agents on said game (rule_based_agents.py).

 ## Running the Game

 To run the game, run the "infinite_game.py" file.
 One way to do so is to write "python3 infinite_game.py" on the command line while in the project's directory.

+The game is currently set to

 ## The Collected Traces